 What is the #1 missing link in business strategy implementation?

-Most business strategy implementations fail to achieve objectives, because there is a vital missing link when it comes to integrating strategy formulation with execution, according to new research
+Most business strategy implementations fail to achieve objectives because there is a vital missing link when it comes to integrating strategy formulation with execution, according to UNSW Business School research

 Legal-tech entrepreneur Dominic Woolrych admits he had many sleepless nights contemplating business strategy in the early phase of his business – should he go hard for profitability, or could chasing market share aggressively deliver better long-term results?

 “In a perfect world they would go hand in hand, but often they don’t,” says Woolrych, the founder and CEO of Lawpath, an online legal services company he launched in Australia six years ago.
 In the start-up phase, he adopted a relatively unstructured approach and was prepared to “fail fast” – that is, to try to achieve rapid growth and hit ambitious key performance indicators (KPIs).
 “And if you don’t hit them, those goals have to very quickly change,” he says.

 Now attracting about 2.5 million visitors to its website a year as small businesses, in particular, seek affordable legal help, Lawpath also had an oversubscribed funding round of $4.4 million late last year.
 The growing maturity of the business has allowed Woolrych to keep fine-tuning his strategy.

 “As we slowly find the puzzle pieces of the strategy and put them together, we’re building on top of that (early work) in a far more structured way.”

 While culture is the focus for many modern businesses, few companies succeed on the back of a flawed business strategy.